Atomox/ExampleCode/Tutorials/build-a-bot.readme.md

 ## Authenticate your App Server with Slack

-Before we get to coding our app, we need to ahndle Slack's oAuth for validating our app server.
+Before we get to coding our app, we need to handle Slack's oAuth for validating our app server.
 This means we need an endpoint to accept the oAuth request:

 1. Click `OAuth & Permissions` in the api.Slack admin panel for your app.
 2. Add `Redirect URLs`, and endpoint where Slack will hit in order to authenticate with your app's server.
 Save that.